Weldmicheal/ttm4175/a1/eclipse.md

 * Create new projects via File / New Project...
 * From there, select **Java Project**.
 * Give the project a name, for instance *ttm4175*
-* The project will be created in the default location (the folder within the workspace folder on your hard disk) and with the defualt settings for Java projects.
+* The project will be created in the default location (the folder within the workspace folder on your hard disk) and with the default settings for Java projects.
 These defaults are good for us, so leave them as they are and select **Finish**.

 ![Alt text](images/new-project.png)